Working with Pandas#

 (<Figure size 1000x400 with 1 Axes>,

-<Axes: xlabel='time [year C.E.]', ylabel='SOI [mb]'>)
+<Axes: xlabel='Time [year C.E.]', ylabel='SOI [mb]'>)

 There are two properties attached to pyleo.Series objects: